DerekCresswell/GameDesign11/4 Platformer/5 ParallaxEffect.md

 // Drawing needed

-When our player moves onto a new section of tile we need to move the another tile.
-If we've moved to the left the right tile must move.
-If we move to the right the left tile must move.\
+When our player moves onto a new section of tile, we need to move one of the other tiles.
+If we've moved to the left, the right tile must move.
+If we move to the right, the left tile must move.\
-The amount they should move should be appearent from the drawing.
+The amount they should move should be apparent from the drawing.
 The tile needs to move one "size" from the middle tile.
 The direction depends on the direction we moved.

 We want to move the blocks right after where we switch around the tiles.
 Let's start with the left.\
 Remember, since we've already switched tiles around we need to edit the "new" left one.